-1. Didactic nature of historiography
+1. Didactic Nature of Historiography

-2. Lack of Research and lack of criticism
+2. Lack of Research and Critical Analysis

-3. Secondary role of history as a subject
+3. Secondary Role of History as a Subject

-5. Religious historiography
+5. Religious Historiography

 Conclusion

-1. Scholarly exodus from Central Asia due to Mongolian instability
+1. Scholarly exodus from Central Asia due to

 2. Establishment of many colleges in India

-3. stability of the empire
+of the empire

 4. Islamic tradition of historiography

-5. Use of paper
+5. Use

-6. Personal interest of rulers
+interest of rulers

 7. Persian being the official language